 The Guild classifies employees' long service leave as other long-term employee benefits, when they are not expected to be settled wholly within 12 months after the end of the annual reporting period in which the employees render the related service.
 Provision is made for the Guild's obligation for other long-term employee benefits, which is measured at the present value of the expected future payments to be made to employees.
-Expected future payments incorporate anticipated future wage and salary levels, durations of service and employee departures, and are discounted at rates determined by reference to market yields at the obligations.
+Expected future payments incorporate anticipated future wage and salary levels, durations of service and employee departures, and are discounted at rates determined by reference to market yields at the end of the reporting period on corporate bonds that have maturity dates that approximate the terms of the obligations.
 Upon the remeasurement of obligations for other long-term employee benefits, the net change in the obligation is recognised in profit or loss as part of employee benefits expense.